 When I experienced my periods 1st time, I was at home due to fever since 2-3 days and a few days before I ate a high quantity of dark red plums, which were my favorite at the time.
 My instant hypothesis was that fever had weakened my body enough to cause bleeding just like nosebleeds.
 Obviously, I didn’t know how to carry and take care of myself?
 When it did not stop in a day, my next conclusion was that I consumed trucks of small dark red plums.
 So, if we ate small dark red plums, blood comes out of the body for many days.
 I stopped eating plums for many years ahead.
 I ate plums only after when I was fully ensured that there is no correlation between eating small dark red plums and monthly bleeding.
 My father was the first man who noticed my bloodied clothes.
 His behavior changed.
 I was treated as a grown up now.
 It would be unfair if I do not mention the contribution of women magazines that enhanced my reading skills and crazy periodical knowledge in my adolescence.
 They helped me understand my normal, natural and essential experience for womanhood.

 Women feel the pain of varying intensity as per their health and well-being.
-There were times when I needed doctors, painkillers and injections too.
-One prescription very conveniently declared that how it will magically vanish after marriage.
+There were times when I needed doctors, painkillers, and injections too.
+One prescription very conveniently declared how it will magically vanish after marriage.
 Like marriage was some kind of satanic salvation.

 Well, I turned 20 and the first time went to a co-educational college for my 2nd graduation degree, still unable to deal with my glorious womanhood days and the maintenance.
 Regardless of the myriad precautions and hygiene care, my clothes were stained on several occasions.
 I can’t even recall how many times I had been a matter of laughs on the bus, train and etc. I found menstruation ridiculous and dumb too.
 It was a difficult monthly task in itself to ask for the sanitary napkins at the store.
 I had to make sure that no one in the vicinity could hear.

 I always dodged attending marriages, college functions and trips, uncomfortable visits during my periods.
-We, women, have an unbound restrain not to enjoy rain during bloodshed.
-In my entire life till date, I never went on a date/or met someone special on my period days except one incident.
+We, women, have an unbound restrain not to enjoy rain during the bloodshed.
+In my entire life to date, I never went on a date/or met someone special on my period days except one incident.

 My saga will be unfinished if I do not mention this incident.
 One day, I came back home after a hectic day with stained clothes.
 I, suddenly, received a call from a special person at the time, who was passing by my town.
 We had not been in contact for 11 years (not in contact today also).
 There was never going to be a chance to meet him again.
 I had no time to change.
 I had only 10 minutes to go and I let go of all my inconvenience just for a 5 minutes meeting.
 I went in the same stained condition as I was in (extreme pain, though stains were not visible at dark green and black dress).